2. TA Theory of Personality (Structural Analysis)

 Structural Pathology

-The Adult ego state in a healthy person is free of influence of either Parent or Child ego states.
-It deals with stimuli with Parent and Child support in healthy individuals.
-However, when either Parent or Child or both influence the functioning of Adult pathology results.
+The Adult ego state of a healthy person is free of influence, of either the Parent or the Child ego states.
+It responds to stimuli with Parent and / or Child support in healthy individuals.
+However, when either the Parent or the ,Child or both influence the functioning of Adult, pathology results.

 Three types of structural pathology are presented.
 They are contamination, exclusion and constancy.
 Contaminations cause paranoia and delusion.
 Confusion, indecision, struggle and conflict are milder versions resulting from contaminations.
 Extreme cases are those of schizophrenia.
 Exclusions result in thinking disorders.
 Constancy results in two ego states being decommissioned and person operates from one ego state.
 These conditions are explained in diagrams appearing below.